S3nS3IW00/JCommands/README.md

+## ⚠️ Discontinued due to the cessation of Javacord’s development ⚠️
+Javacord will receive only critical bug fixes until the end of 2025, no new features will be implemented, including in JCommands.
+The last version of JCommands will remain available, and the repository will be archived soon.
+More info can be found [here](https://github.com/Javacord/Javacord).

 # JCommands [![Maven Central](https://img.shields.io/maven-central/v/io.github.s3ns3iw00/jcommands?label=Latest%20version)](https://github.com/S3nS3IW00/JCommands/releases/latest) [![](https://img.shields.io/badge/Javadoc-Latest-green)](https://javadoc.io/doc/io.github.s3ns3iw00/jcommands/latest) [![](https://img.shields.io/badge/Javacord-3.8.0-blue)](https://github.com/Javacord/Javacord)

 With this Javacord extension you can create Slash Commands on your Discord server within 1 minute with built-in